aircarbon/dpx/docs/team/ACR_DEPLOYMENT.md

-### Workflow for launching the ACT token, creating multisig wallets for the Treasury and Team Vesting, creating vesting schedule with Hedgey, creating DAO with Tally.
+### Workflow for launching the ACR token, creating multisig wallets for the Treasury and Team Vesting, creating vesting schedule with Hedgey, creating DAO with Tally.

 Token Launch flow:
 1. Create Treasury Multisig account (for Bill, Thom, Dom)